Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 There is a step that precedes vendor scoring which most evaluation processes skip, and skipping it is the reason many shortlists end up comparing things that cannot meaningfully be compared.

 Enterprise AI solutions are not a single category.
 A single LLM API, a multi-model orchestration platform, and a knowledge graph with retrieval-augmented generation are fundamentally different architectural approaches.
 They make different assumptions about where intelligence lives, how data flows, and what governance and integration look like in practice.
-Scoring all three on the same weighted dimensions treats the architecture choice as already made — when it is, in fact, the most consequential decision in the evaluation.
+Scoring all three on the same weighted dimensions treats the architecture choice as already made, when it is in fact the most consequential decision in the evaluation.

 A knowledge graph may score modestly on generative output quality but be far superior on auditability and deterministic retrieval.
 A single LLM API may score well on ease of deployment but expose the organisation to model update risk and output variability that a more controlled architecture would not.
 A multi-model orchestration layer introduces integration complexity that a direct API does not.
-These are not differences of degree — they are differences of kind.
+These are not differences of degree: they are differences of kind.
 A scorecard that averages across them produces a number that looks precise but does not reflect a real comparison.

 The Evaluation Funnel

 The full process follows a defined sequence: architectural direction is resolved first, NFR gating then filters the market to viable candidates within that category, shortlisting identifies the three to five vendors that clear the bar, weighted scoring assesses each against the six dimensions below, minimum threshold checks confirm no critical gaps exist, and selection proceeds from the ranked result.
-In practice, many organisations implement a simplified version of this structure — but the principles remain the same regardless of the level of formality applied.
+In practice, many organisations implement a simplified version of this structure, but the underlying principles remain the same regardless of the level of formality applied.

 The Evaluation Scorecard: Six Dimensions